orientechnologies/orientdb-docs/ee/Cloud-Projects.md

 #### Backup Scheduling

-In order to schedule a backup click on the "+" icon neare the list of available backups in the "Backup Management" panel.
+In order to schedule a backup click on the "+" icon near the list of available backups in the "Backup Management" panel.

 As first thing choose the **database** that you want backup and a server where you want to schedule it.
 In the example above we have chosen the `demodb` database and `orientdb` server.
 Then you must specify the **local directory** where you want to save your backups.